BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 19/04/2017 Fifth update
 1. Supporting Python 3.5 on Windows 10
-2. Significant improvement on accuracy
+2. Significant improvement in accuracy

 # Future Update:
 1. Current day data can be predicted with a live stock data downloader.